GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/shared/wrf_scaling_workspace.rst

 The above configuration will execute 3 experiments, comprising a basic scaling study on three different sets of nodes.
-This is primarily defined by the use of vector experiments, which are documented at :ref:`ramble-vector-logic`.
-Vector experiments were also introduced in :ref:`vector_and_matrix_tutorial`.
+This is primarily defined by the use of vector experiments, which are documented in the :ref:`vector logic<ramble-vector-logic>` portion of the workspace configuration file documentation..
+Vector experiments were also introduced in the :ref:`vector and matrix tutorial <vector_and_matrix_tutorial>`.